hamezksm/rtm_sat/README.md

 * Server wins in conflict resolution
 * No real-time sync (uses polling)
 * Offline mode lacks support for complex operations
-* Complex operations for data accuracy by having to refresh after any remote POST method calls as those APIs do not return an ID.

 ### 🔁 Design Trade-offs